chances/playdate-d/README.md

 ## Version Relation to Playdate SDK

-Published versions of this library are guaranteed to align with the Playdate SDK for _MAJOR_ **and** _MINOR_ versions.
+Published versions of this library are guaranteed to align with the Playdate SDK's _MAJOR_ **and** _MINOR_ versions.
 For example, version `1.12.3` of the library aligns with `1.12.x` versions of the Playdate SDK.